 7.4.
 The Supply and Demand Zones Strategy

-- Setup: Identify a fresh “Demand” zone (support) or “Supply” zone (resistance) on a higher timeframe (like H1 or H4).
+- The Setup: Identify a fresh “Demand” or “Supply” zone on the H1 or H4 charts where a rapid price expansion originally began.

-- Entry: Wait for the price to return to that zone and look for a reaction (like a pin bar or engulfing candle) before entering.
-This works very well on the US30 and DAX40.
+- The Entry: Wait for the price to return to the zone and look for a rejection candle (like a pin bar or engulfing pattern).
+This zone-based entry is particularly effective for high-volume indices like the US30 and DAX40.

 7.5.
 The Scalping Index Strategy (M1–M5)